-The Tasmanian tiger, the dodo, the woolly mammoth and passenger pigeon are some species which got extinct years due to environmental and human activities.
+The Tasmanian tiger, the dodo, the woolly mammoth, and passenger pigeon are some species that got extinct years due to environmental and human activities.
 Imagine all these beast coming live!
-Today due to advancement in biotechnology scientists are trying to bring back the extinct animal.
+Today due to advancements in biotechnology, scientists are trying to bring back the extinct animal.
 But the critics believe that doing this would only hamper the conservation efforts.
 So this is how the resurrection of these animals can be done:

 The passenger pigeon

-The cells with DNA from passenger pigeon can be transformed into cells which produces both egg and sperm, that is injected into rock pigeon eggs.
+The cells with DNA from passenger pigeon can be transformed into cells that produce both egg and sperm, which is injected into rock pigeon eggs.
 The offspring would resemble passenger pigeons.
 Researchers can select some specific traits and breed these birds.
-Finally the offspring would appear very much like the passenger pigeon.
+Finally, the offspring would appear very much like the passenger pigeon.

-Even if researchers successfully create mammoth, passenger pigeon or other extinct creature, they have to survive in the wild.
-This means they must have the right food and habitat and be able to evade the predators.
+Even if researchers successfully create mammoth, passenger pigeon, or other extinct creature, they have to survive in the wild.
+This means they must have the right food and habitat and be able to evade predators.

 De-extinction is a uniquely self-gratifying brand of conservation with controversies.